 The S4 has excellent storing capability.
 This vacuum mounts to the charging station on its own, and you can hide the cables behind the station with a cord management cover.

 The dirt compartment is decently-sized and a good size for a robot vacuum.
 Still, it needs frequent emptying and the app notifies you when it's full.
+If you want a similarly-performing robot vacuum with a bigger dirt compartment, consider the Roborock E4.

 The S4 has an unlimited range as long as it still has a battery, but it isn't able to go up stairs.